 - 1. Close the fuel butterfly (control) valve.
 Wipe up the holding filter bracket with a clean non flint cloth. - 2.
 Remove the protective tank. - 3.
 Put a plastic bag over the filter to prevent spills on the engine. - 4.
 Remove the fuel filter.
 Use a filter wrench tool if filter is seized. - 5.
 Check and clean the sealing surface of the filter bracket.
 Apply a thin film of fuel onto the seal. - 6.
 Screw the new filter by hand until the seal is flush with the matting surface.
-Thight up a further half turn. - 7.
-To bleed the air in the fuel system, see next paragraph for complete explanations.
+Tight up a further half turn.